noahehall/theBookOfNoah/databases/mysql_new.md

   -- see all col defs including charset and collation show table status;
+  show table status [from DATABSENAME] show table status [like '%pattern%']

   -- see all coldefs containing  'this' show columns from TABLENAME like '%this%';